Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

-- `.lifecycle(month: Month, lifecycle: Lifecycle)`{: .language-javascript }: Sets the bush's lifecycle for a particular month, defaults to `dormant` for ever month, accepts a month for the first parameter, and either `healthy`{:.e}, `dormant`{:.e}, `fruiting`{:.e}, or `flowering`{:.e} for the second
+- `.lifecycle(month: Month, lifecycle: Lifecycle)`{: .language-javascript .m-link #stationary-bush-lifecycle }: Sets the bush's lifecycle for a particular month, defaults to `dormant` for every month, accepts a month for the first parameter, and either `healthy`{:.e}, `dormant`{:.e}, `fruiting`{:.e}, or `flowering`{:.e} for the second
-- `.productItem(item: Consumer<ItemBuilder>)`{: .language-javascript }: Sets the properties of the bush's product item, the item gotten by right clicking a bush when it is fruiting
+- `.productItem(item: Consumer<ItemBuilder>)`{: .language-javascript .m-link #stationary-bush-product-item-0 }: Sets the properties of the bush's product item, the item gotten by right clicking a bush when it is fruiting
-- `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
+- `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript .m-link #stationary-bush-extend-props }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
-- `.productItem(item: ResourceLocation)`{: .language-javascript }: Sets the bush's product item to be an existing item, will prevent the other product item from being created
+- `.productItem(item: ResourceLocation)`{: .language-javascript .m-link #stationary-bush-product-item-1 }: Sets the bush's product item to be an existing item, will prevent the other product item from being created
-- `.model(lifecycle: Lifecycle, stage: number, modelGenerator: Consumer<ModelGenerator>)`{: .language-javascript }: Sets the model for the given lifecycle and stage, stage can be one of `0`, `1`, and `2`
+- `.model(lifecycle: Lifecycle, stage: number, modelGenerator: Consumer<ModelGenerator>)`{: .language-javascript .m-link #stationary-bush-model }: Sets the model for the given lifecycle and stage, stage can be one of `0`, `1`, and `2`
-- `.models(models: TriConsumer<Lifecycle, number, ModelGenerator>)`{: .language-javascript }: Sets the model for all lifecycle and stage combinations
+- `.models(models: TriConsumer<Lifecycle, number, ModelGenerator>)`{: .language-javascript .m-link #stationary-bush-models }: Sets the model for all lifecycle and stage combinations
-- `.texture(lifecycle: Lifecycle, stage: number, texture: String)`{: .language-javascript }: Sets the texture for the given lifecycle and stage
+- `.texture(lifecycle: Lifecycle, stage: number, texture: String)`{: .language-javascript .m-link #stationary-bush-texture }: Sets the texture for the given lifecycle and stage

 Additionally, this will register a climate range with the same id as the block, it can be set through the [data event]({% link kubejs_tfc/1.20.1/data.md %}#climate-ranges)